Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

     ERROR RetriableException from SinkTask jdbc-datamountaineer-1-0:
     org.apache.kafka.connect.errors.RetriableException: java.sql.SQLException: UNIQUE constraint failed: orders.id

-No lets fix this and have the sink recover without our intervention.
+No lets fix this and have the sink recover without our intervention in the sink.
 Connect to Sqlite again and delete the row:

 .. sourcecode:: bash